16.8: Detailed Figure Descriptions

 Waves crashing on a rocky coastline at Point Lobos, CA. This picture emphasizes the great energy involved with these masses of water striking the rocks 24/7.

 Longshore current, showing wave swash and backwash going up the beach, then retreating from the beach, in a zig-zag fashion.
-The longshore current is indicated and is the net sum of the movement of the smaller swash/backwash.
+The longshore current is the net sum of the movement of the smaller swash/backwash.

 A headland creating wave refraction, where the waves are initially straight and parallel to each other far from the shore.
 However, as they approach the shore, the headland creates an area of shallow water relative to the adjacent areas, meaning that the wave base "feels bottom" there first, and consequently slows down.
 This bends and warps the wave shapes toward the sides of the headland, where there is increased erosion relative to the adjacent areas.
-The erosional areas are indicated as perpendicular to the direction of the waves, and as the wave form warps around the headland, that perpendicular shape makes the erosional arrows seem to point toward the sides of the headland.
+The erosional areas are perpendicular to the direction of the waves, and as the wave form warps around the headland, that perpendicular shape makes the erosion seem to move toward the sides of the headland.

-A cartoon illustration of the phenomenon of upwelling, where the combination of wind movement (shown by the large red arrow) over the ocean and the Coriolis effect create under some conditions a "pulling away" from the coastline (shown by the curved arrows on the ocean surface) of the upper regions of the sea, creating a zone along the coast where deeper, colder, nutrient-rich water can rise to the surface, as indicated by the direction of arrows in the cross-section.
+Upwelling occurs where the combination of wind movement parallel to the coast (shown by the large red arrow) over the ocean and the Coriolis effect create under some conditions a "pulling away" from the coastline, moving parallel to the coast and then moving away from it (shown by the curved arrows on the ocean surface) of the upper regions of the sea.
+This creates a zone along the coast where deeper, colder, nutrient-rich water can rise to the surface, as indicated by the direction of arrows in the cross-section, showing movement pushing toward the coastline, then circling around and moving back to sea.

-California coast, showing the effects of the phenomenon of upwelling as it produces cold sea surface temperature regions (10oC) near the coastline, with a gradation of warmer surface waters (15oC, 20oC) further away, and also in areas of Southern California waters where upwelling does not occur.
-The diagram is a sketch of typical conditions recorded by NOAA.
+A simple map of the California coast, showing the effects of the phenomenon of upwelling as it produces cold sea surface temperature regions (10oC) near the Central and Northern California coastline, with a gradation of warmer surface waters (15oC, 20oC) further from land, and also in areas of Southern California waters where upwelling does not occur.

 A sea cave in a cliff just north of Santa Cruz, CA. The deep indentation in the cliff was created by wave action.